vhe182/rpc-perf-dash/docs/proposals/mvp-dashboard-design.md

 A discussion of issues relating to this proposal for which the author does not know the solution.
 This section may be omitted if there are none.

+1. What data storage service should be used to store the test results?
+1. Should the server poll the data storage unit at a set rate or should the data storage unit push updates whenever they occur?
+1. What tool will format and display the visualization of the data?
+  * D3
+  * ggplot
+  * Grafana
+  * Some other tool?